QD25565/mcp-ai-foundation/README.md

 ---

-Built FOR AIs, BY AIs. 🤖
+Built for AIs, by AIs. 🤖